LucasWinkler/TurboGames/README.md

 $ git push
 ```

-If any changes have been made to `develop` (you should be told when this happens) after you have created your branch then you must must merge `develop` back into your feature branch.
+If any changes have been made to `develop` (you should be told when this happens) after you have created your branch then you must merge `develop` back into your feature branch.
 This will get the latest changes and merge them wih your feature so that everyone is up-to-date.
-It also helps merge conflicts later on.
+It also helps with merge conflicts later on.

 ```
 $ git merge develop									// merges changes from develop into your feature branch